Aliases for NIN Gene

 GeneCards Summary for NIN Gene

-NIN (Ninein (GSK3B Interacting Protein)) is a Protein Coding gene.
-Diseases associated with NIN include seckel syndrome 7 and microcephalic primordial dwarfism, dauber type.
-GO annotations related to this gene include calcium ion binding and GTP binding.
+NIN (Ninein) is a Protein Coding gene.
+Diseases associated with NIN include Seckel Syndrome 7 and Seckel Syndrome.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and GTP binding.
 An important paralog of this gene is NINL.

-Centrosomal protein required in the positioning and anchorage of the microtubule minus-end in epithelial cells.
-May also act as a centrosome maturation factor.
-May play a role in microtubule nucleation.
-Overexpression does not perturb nucleation or elongation of microtubules but suppresses release of microtubules.
+Centrosomal protein required in the positioning and anchorage of the microtubule minus-end in epithelial cells (PubMed:15190203, PubMed:23386061).
+May also act as a centrosome maturation factor (PubMed:11956314).
+May play a role in microtubule nucleation, by recruiting the gamma-tubulin ring complex to the centrosome (PubMed:15190203).
+Overexpression does not perturb nucleation or elongation of microtubules but suppresses release of microtubules (PubMed:15190203).
+Required for centriole organization and microtubule anchoring at the mother centriole (PubMed:23386061).